sherpa/sherpa/docs/optimisers/index.rst

 than at the first point, and modify the search procedure if it isn't smaller.
 The routines continue to run until one of the following occurs:

-  1. all search directions result in an increased value of the fit statistic;
+  1. all search directions result in an increased value of the fit statistic (i.e., the search has converged to a local or global minimum);
   2. an excessive number of steps have been taken; or
   3. something strange happens to the fit statistic (e.g., it turns out to be discontinuous in some horrible way).